-The goal of the Human Rights Blogger is to share my personal, academic thoughts and opinions on different developments in international politics and policy.
+The goal of the Human Rights Blogger is to share my personal and academic thoughts on different developments in international politics and policy, giving specific attention to human rights abuses and ongoing atrocities.
 The blog is dedicated to reporting and raising awareness specifically in these four key areas:

-3. The increasingly influential American far-right and its harmful relationship with refugee and human rights.
+The rise in populism worldwide and the American far-right and its harmful effect on human rights.

 Blogs